xyfir/xyfir-buttons/README.md

 ## Building the Client

 As of now, the build scripts in `package.json` are written for Windows.
-Either use Windows to build the xyButtons client or take a few minutes to rewrite them.
+Either use Windows to build the xyButtons client or take a few minutes to rewrite the build scripts.
 Feel free to make a pull request with the updated versions (alongside the Windows commands).

-Before running any of the build scripts, you must first be sure you have the installed (`npm install`), and also that you setup the config file.
+Before running any of the build scripts, you must first be sure you have the dependencies installed (`npm install`), and also that you setup the config file.
 Create a copy of the file `./constants/config.default.js` within the folder, rename that copy to `config.js`, and then fill in the appropriate values.

 All build scripts are run with `npm run <script_name>`.
 Available scripts are: